On the spot-futures no-arbitrage relations in commodity markets: The model for the individual producer

 The controls $(u,q,\theta)$ have to satisfy the following additional constraints: \begin{itemize} \item constraint on the wealth of the agent to prevent infinite borrowing:

-\item the production-storage controls $(u_t, q_t)_{t\in [0,T]}$ are adapted processes with respect to the filtration $(\mathcal F_t )$ and they satisfy the constraints previously described in Paragraph \ref{subs:profit}. \end{itemize}
+for some threshold $a>0$, \item the production-storage controls $(u_t, q_t)_{t\in [0,T]}$ are predictable processes with respect to the filtration $(\mathcal F_t )$ and they satisfy the constraints previously described in Paragraph \ref{subs:profit}. \end{itemize}

-\textbf{Discrete-time heuristics.} We provide some heuristics in discrete-time to justify the form of the continuous-time problem (\ref{spotmodelThree}).
-The terminal total wealth for a trader-producer who produces, e.g., energy out of fuels, and trades in futures contracts on energy over the finite time grid $\{0,1, \ldots ,T\}$ with $T\in \mathbb N$ can be written as follows:
+\textbf{Discrete-time heuristics.} Let us now provide some heuristics in discrete-time, in order to better explain the form of the continuous-time problem (\ref{spotmodelThree}).
+The terminal total wealth for a trader-producer who produces, e.g., energy from fuels, and trades in futures contracts on energy over the finite time grid $\{0,1, \ldots ,T\}$ with $T\in \mathbb N$ can be written as follows:

-where $h_T$ is the quantity bought or sold at terminal date that allows to fulfill the commitment taken on the futures market at the expiration of the contract, i.e. $h_T$ is such that
+where $h_T$ is the quantity bought or sold at terminal date in order to fulfill the commitment taken on the futures market at the expiration of the contract, i.e. $h_T$ is such that:

-so that the terminal total wealth becomes
+so that the terminal total wealth becomes:

-which constitutes the discrete-time analogue of the total wealth appearing inside the utility function in the equation (\ref{spotmodelThree}).
+which constitutes the discrete-time analogue of the total wealth appearing inside the utility function in Equation (\ref{spotmodelThree}).
+Notice that we assumed that $F$ is continuous in time, so that in particular $F_{T-}=F_T$ a.s.

-In the next section, we will prove that a necessary condition for the problem (\ref{spotmodelThree}) to be well-posed is the equality $F_T =S_T$, so that the third summand in the equation (\ref{discrete}) (as well as its continuous-time counterpart in (\ref{spotmodelThree})) vanishes.

-Our first objective is to deduce, from the well-posedness of the problem described by equation (\ref{spotmodelThree}), the no-arbitrage condition that would link spot and futures prices, i.e. to prove that there exists some equivalent probability measure $Q$ such that and to try to compute explicitly this futures price.
+In what follows, we prove that a necessary condition for the problem (\ref{spotmodelThree}) to be well-posed is the equality $F_T =S_T$, so that the third summand vanishes in Equation (\ref{eqR}).
+Our first objective is to deduce, from the well-posedness of the problem described by Equation (\ref{spotmodelThree}), the no-arbitrage condition that would link spot and futures prices, i.e. to prove that there exists some equivalent probability measure $Q$ such that and to compute this futures price explicitly.